-Pivot Tables
+Pivot Tables¶

-Pivot tables are grids of 1D (histogram) or 2D (biaxial) flow plots.
 After selecting FCS file annotations, population names or channel names to use for the rows and columns of the grid, files are automatically selected to populate the figure.

-Pivot tables can be nested to contain more than two dimensions (i.e. more than “rows” and “columns”), up to 10 levels, by clicking the add table button.
+Pivot tables can be nested to contain more than two dimensions (i.e. more than “rows” and “columns”), up to 10 levels, by clicking the add dimension button.
 For large pivot tables, also consider a batched illustration to create a multi-page view; this utilizes the pivoting model to automatically select groups of files for each page.

-Organizing Pivot Tables with Metadata
+Organizing Pivot Tables with Metadata¶

 Using your metadata to organize pivot tables allows rapid selection and presentation of various groups of files.